Range widgets denote any widget class, that is based on the

 Scale widgets separate in an abstract

-base class, which mainly contains
+Scale base class, which mainly contains

 internal code needed by its both subclasses, the

-and HScale
+VScale and HScale

-, inherited from the
+widget.
+A Scale, inherited from the

-, is a widget that lets you pick a
+Range, is a widget that lets you pick a

 value from a range using a vertical

-) or horizontal
+(VScale) or horizontal

-) slider.
+(HScale) slider.
 Those both widgets only

 differ in their appearance.

-To create a HScale
+To create a HScale or

-widget, you typically will use the
+VScale widget, you typically will use the

 same constructor syntax as for the Range